Are you thinking of traveling to San Luis Potosi?

 In this guide we’ve explored the very best things to see, the nearby region of La Huasteca Potosina which is a must-visit, how to get to San Luis Potosi, how to stay safe as well as the best time to visit.

-See this guide on planning a trip to Mexico if you’d like further help deciding exactly where to go and what to do in this amazing country.
+See this guide on safety in San Luis Potosi if you’d like further help deciding exactly where to go and what to expect when visiting this amazing region.

 📌 Like this article?
 Pin it…

 💬 Leave a comment below or let’s start a meaningful conversation…